JupiterOne/graph-jira/README.md

 4. For a locally installed Jira, the URL value for the HOST field will be similar to `http://localhost:8088`.

-5. From the `Projects` menu at top of page, a project key name can be selected to be used in the next section to setup the local `.env` file.
+5. For either install use the `Projects` menu at top of the Jira page, and a project key name can be selected to be optionally used in the next section to setup the local `.env` file.

 ### Steps to running the graph-jira locally

 1. Install [Node.js](https://nodejs.org/) using the
    [installer](https://nodejs.org/en/download/) or a version manager such as [nvm](https://github.com/nvm-sh/nvm) or [fnm](https://github.com/Schniz/fnm).
+   Be sure to use Node version 14.x.
 2. Install [`yarn`](https://yarnpkg.com/getting-started/install) or
    [`npm`](https://github.com/npm/cli#installation) to install dependencies.
 3. Install dependencies with `yarn install`.